apache/cloudstack-documentation/source/adminguide/storage.rst

 from the snapshot.
 The volume can then be mounted to a VM and files recovered as needed.
 Alternatively, a template may be created from the snapshot of a root disk.
 The user can then boot a VM from this template to effect recovery of the root disk.
+An exception to this is when using KVM with NFS - with this setup, original root or data volume can be restored to its previous state.

 Snapshot Job Throttling